ragrahari/springboot-drools/README.md

-# Drools Spring Boot Test App
+# Drools Spring Boot Example
-This is a test spring boot app that uses Drools
+This is an example spring boot app that uses Drools

-@ragrahari